rust-lang/book/src/ch15-00-smart-pointers.md

 should check out the Nomicon if you're interested in building these kinds of abstractions.

 Next, let's talk about concurrency in Rust.
-We'll even learn aobut a few new smart pointers that can help us with it.
+We'll even learn about a few new smart pointers that can help us with it.